Asian Shares Climb on China Data, Wall Street Rally

-Shares surged Friday in Asia after China reported economic data that, while bleak, was better than expected.
+Shares surged Friday in Asia after China reported economic data that, while dismal, was better than expected.

-The strong open followed an overnight rally on Wall Street powered by buying of Amazon, health care stocks and other market niches that are thriving in the coronavirus crunch.
+The gains followed an overnight rally on Wall Street powered by buying of Amazon, health care stocks and other market niches that are thriving in the coronavirus crunch.

 China reported its economy contracted 6.8% in January-March as the country battled the coronavirus.
 That is the worst performance since at least the late 1970s.